18 August 2017

 Do you have electric hot water?
 Or an electric slab heater?
 Maybe you're lucky enough to have a heated pool!
-Chances are you would benefit from a controlled load tariff.
+If so, chances are you would benefit from a controlled load tariff.

 Controlled loads are usually separate items on your electricity bill.
-Since they are separately wired and run at predictable times, you can usually get cheaper rates under a controlled load tariff provided that electricity is restricted to certain periods, usually off peak.
-Your off peak hours will vary from retailer to retailer, but are generally overnight and during weekends.
+Since they are separately wired and run at predictable times, you can usually get cheaper rates for them under a controlled load tariff provided the electricity is restricted to certain periods, usually off-peak.
+Your off-peak hours will vary from retailer to retailer, but are generally overnight and during weekends.
 If you've got a mystery item you've not understood on your bill that might well be a controlled load.